 Welcome to my personal website, Gaudium Mundi (Joy of the World).

 My name is Ashley Evans and I am an Irish Jesuit priest who has just returned home after 27 years on mission in the education sector of Cambodia.
+Before that I spent two years in the refugee camps of Thailand and four years of studies in France.
 The primary purpose of this website is to pool information on my experiences and to share reflections on the challenges they pose.
-Currently, I am training to become a Spiritual Director in Dublin.
+Currently, I am working as a spiritual director at Manresa, the Jesuit Centre of Spirituality in Dollymount in Dublin.

-Before starting the new education project in Sisophon, I taught Mathematics and Philosophy in Khmer to large numbers of Cambodian students at the Royal University of Phnom Penh for over twenty years (1993-2013).
-I have also accompanied many scholarship students of the Catholic Student Centre of Phnom Penh on their various formation journeys across all disciplines.
+Before starting the large education project in Sisophon in September 2013, I had taught Mathematics and Philosophy in Khmer to large numbers of Cambodian students at the Royal University of Phnom Penh for over twenty years (1993-2013).
+I had also accompanied many scholarship students of the Catholic Student Centre of Phnom Penh on their various formation journeys across all disciplines.

 What’s in a name?
 Why call the website Gaudium Mundi?